-DOCUMENT DATE SCOPE MATTERS RELEVANT TO THIS PROJECT: understanding of the needs of those who Wisemans Ferry to enhance safety. participate in water based recreational activities - Promote Crosslands Reserve as the primary place for non-motorised such as fishing, kayaking, motor boating, water boats and canoes / kayaks, on the Lower Hawkesbury. skiing and house boats. - Infrastructure on the foreshore should be incrementally redesigned and ) upgraded to accommodate people with a disability; in particular, this should include physical access and way finding NSROC Regional Sportsground JUNE 2011 The Strategy is about improving coordination of - Four locations of synthetic hockey pitches (Ryde, Hornsby Shire, North Management Strategy Volume I Sportsground management across the region, to Sydney and Ku-ring-gai) Deliver greater community benefits. - Several new sportsgrounds are being planned because of land Swaps or NSROC Councils have identified an acute redevelopments, these include Old Man's Valley and The Old Dairy site shortage of community sports facilities, in Hornsby Shire. particularly sportsgrounds.
+DOCUMENT DATE SCOPE MATTERS RELEVANT TO THIS PROJECT: TO THIS PROJECT: understanding of the needs of those who Wisemans Ferry to enhance safety nance safety. participate in water based recreational activities Promote Crosslands Re Promote Crosslands Reserve as the primary place for non-motorised such as fishing, kayaking, motor boating, water boats and canoes / kaya boats and canoes / kayaks, on the Lower Hawkesbury. skiing and house boats.
+Infrastructure on the fo Infrastructure on the foreshore should be incrementally redesigned and upgraded to accommoc upgraded to accommodate people with a disability; in particular, this should include physical should include physical access and way finding NSROC Regional Sportsground JUNE 2011 The Strategy is about improving coordination of Four locations of synthe Four locations of synthetic hockey pitches (Ryde, Hornsby Shire, North Management Strategy Volume I Sportsground management across the region, to Sydney and Ku-ring-gai) Deliver greater community benefits.
+Several new sportsgrou Several new sportsgrounds are being planned because of land Swaps or NSROC Councils have identified an acute redevelopments, these redevelopments, these include Old Man's Valley and The Old Dairy site shortage of community sports facilities, in Hornsby Shire. particularly sportsgrounds.
 This is set to worsen with continued population growth, and increasing demand for organised community sport.
-Benchmark Park User Satisfaction Survey FEBRUARY The Benchmark User Satisfaction Survey - The average time taken to travel to the park by survey participants Program - Hornsby Shire Council - JULY 2011 Program provides information about park users (from place of residence, accommodation, work etc) within Hornsby Active/Passive Parks and park usage.
-It measures user's satisfaction Shire Council area was 17 minutes. with the level of park maintenance within a - 65% of the survey participants within the Hornsby Shire Council area management area. were regular visitors to the park that they were interviewed in. - 36% of participants visited the park more than once a week (with 16% visiting daily and 20% a few days a week), 14% visited weekly, 6% fortnightly, and 9% monthly.
-Epping Urban Activation Plan Precinct and The Urban Activation Precinct Report and - New high density housing in town centre Structure Structure Plan provide the framework for open - New open spaces and civic spaces space and public domain improvements.
+Benchmark Park User Satisfaction Survey FEBRUARY The Benchmark User Satisfaction Survey The average time taken The average time taken to travel to the park by survey participants Program - Hornsby Shire Council - JULY 2011 Program provides information about park users (from place of residence (from place of residence, accommodation, work etc) within Hornsby Active/Passive Parks and park usage.
+It measures user's satisfaction Shire Council area was 17 minutes.
+17 minutes. with the level of park maintenance within a 65% of the survey parti 65% of the survey participants within the Hornsby Shire Council area management area. were regular visitors to were regular visitors to the park that they were interviewed in.
+36% of participants visit 36% of participants visited the park more than once a week (with 16% visiting daily and 20% a visiting daily and 20% a few days a week), 14% visited weekly, 6% fortnightly, and 9% monthly. nthly.
+Epping Urban Activation Plan Precinct and The Urban Activation Precinct Report and New high density housing in town centre ing in town centre Structure Structure Plan provide the framework for open New open spaces and civic spaces civic spaces space and public domain improvements.
 The reports also highlight potential open space improvements to benefit existing and future residents.

-134 10/08/2015 ACTIVE LIVING HORNSBY STRATEGY+ISSUE H+FINAL
+134 05/02/2016 ACTIVE LIVING HORNSBY STRATEGY • ISSUE I • FINAL